Anxiety is a very real thing for autistic children.

 If your child struggles with sensory processing disorder then situations where they have too much or too little sensory input may cause them to be overwhelmed and anxious.
 Children will also attach anxieties to past experiences so if, for instance, the school dining room was too noisy and hurt their ears last week then they might be anxious about going into the dining room in the future.

-Children with autism can struggle with interacting with others and communicating.
+Autistic children can struggle with interacting with others and communicating.
 They don’t always understand social situations and this can cause lots of anxiety.
 Children can become anxious about being in these situations as well as suffering from anxiety caused by misinterpreting situations.
 Children worry that they will get social situations wrong and they may feel very self conscious.

 Get to know the child.
 Knowing their sensory triggers and the things that make them anxious is a great starting point.
 From here you can start to address the issues to minimise the anxiety.